awslabs/amazon-timestream-tools/sample_apps_reinvent2021/goV2/README.md

 This application populates the table with ~63K rows of sample  multi measure value data (provided as part of csv) , and run sample queries to jumpstart your evaluation and/or proof-of-concept applications with Amazon Timestream.

 ### Preparation
+The following has been tested with Go `1.18.7` other versions might differ.
 Before running make sure to download the dependencies.
 Execute these commands in the `sample_apps_reinvent2021/goV2` directory.
 1. Prepare go modules:
 ```